p-sharma-7/RGCL-FB-Retrieval-Guided-Contrastive-Learning/Readme.md

 This is the official repo for the paper:
 - Improving Hateful Meme Detection through Retrieval-Guided Contrastive Learning (CLIP-RGCL)
-- Improved Fine-Tuning of Large Multimodal Models for Hateful Meme Detection (LMM-RGCL)
+- Robust Adaptation of Large Multimodal Models for Retrieval Augmented Hateful Meme Detection (RA-HMD)
 ----
 - The link to the RGCL paper is [https://aclanthology.org/2024.acl-long.291.pdf](https://aclanthology.org/2024.acl-long.291.pdf).
-- The link to the LMM-RGCL paper is [https://arxiv.org/abs/2502.13061](https://arxiv.org/abs/2502.13061).
+- The link to the RA-HMD paper is [https://arxiv.org/abs/2502.13061](https://arxiv.org/abs/2502.13061).
 - The link to the project page is [here](https://rgclmm.github.io/).